Chevrolet Silverado: Fourth-generation Silverado / fifth-generation Sierra (GMT T1XX; 2019)

-On December 16, 2017, Chevrolet unveiled the all-new, fourth-generation 2019 Silverado 1500 at its Chevy Truck Centennial Celebration Weekend at Texas Motor Speedway in Fort Worth, Texas.
+On December 16, 2017, Chevrolet unveiled the fourth-generation 2019 Silverado 1500 during the Chevy Truck Centennial Celebration Weekend at Texas Motor Speedway in Fort Worth, Texas.
 The debut of the all-new Silverado was not expected until early 2018.
 For its debut, the Silverado 1500 was airlifted via a helicopter onto a stage, where it was introduced to a crowd of Chevrolet truck owners and enthusiasts, as well as to the automotive press.
 Chevrolet NASCAR driver Dale Earnhardt Jr. also spoke at the event.
 In addition to the reveal of the 2019 Silverado 1500, multiple Chevrolet trucks of different generations were on display as well.

 The model shown at the reveal was the 2019 Chevrolet Silverado 1500 LT Trail Boss, an all-new trim level added to the lineup, and is a factory-modified version of the Silverado 1500 LT Z71.
 Distinguishing features of the Trail Boss from other Silverado 1500 trim levels are its gloss black front fascia, black rear step bumper, black Chevrolet "bow-tie" emblems on the front grille and rear tailgate, 18-inch gloss black-finished aluminum-alloy wheels, large off-road tires, altered suspension, "Trail Boss" decals on the sides of the bed, front bumper-mounted center fog lamps, "Z71" emblems on each front fender, and red-painted front tow hooks.

 The formal unveiling of the Silverado 1500 took place at the 2018 North American International Auto Show in Detroit, Michigan on January 13, 2018, exactly 100 years after Chevrolet delivered its first trucks to customers on January 13, 1918.
 The model was unveiled as a Silverado LT Trail Boss model.

 Sales to customers began in August 2018 as an early 2019 model year vehicle with a base price of $32,200 MSRP.

 The Silverado 1500 features a more sculpted exterior design, with headlamps that integrate into the grille (similar to more recent Ford trucks), and the former also incorporates LED Daytime Running Accent Lamps (DRLs).
 Coincidentally, both brought in an all-new 10-speed automatic transmission.

 For the 2020 model year, the Silverado 1500 has been launched in Australia for the first time.
 Holden Special Vehicles (replaced by General Motors Specialty Vehicles since 2021) has started the conversion to right-hand-drive and Australian Design Rules.
 The 6.2L V8 engine is the sole engine choice at the launch.